-Teacher Plan Description
+Certificated Employees Plan Description

 The School contributes to the State Employees, Teachers, and Higher Education Employees Pension Plan (SETHEEPP), a cost-sharing, multiple employer defined benefit pension plan administered by the Tennessee Consolidated Retirement System (TCRS).
 TCRS provides retirement benefits as well as death and disability benefits to plan participants and their beneficiaries.
 Benefits are determined by a formula using the participant's high five-year average salary and years of service.
 Participants become eligible to retire at the age of 60 with five years of service or at any age with 30 years of service.
-A reduced retirement benefit is available to vested participants who are at least 55 years of age or have 25 years of service and who become disabled and cannot engage in gainful employment.
+A reduced retirement benefit is available to vested participants who are at least 55 years of age or have 25 years of service.
+Disability benefits are available to active participants with five years of service and who become disabled and cannot engage in gainful employment.
 There is no service requirement for disability that is the result of an accident or injury occurring while the participant was in the performance of duty.

 Participants joining the plan on or after July 1, 1979, are vested after five years of service.
 Participants joining prior to July 1, 1979, are vested after four years of service.
 Benefit provisions are established in state statutes found in Title 8, Chapters 34-37 of the Tennessee Code Annotated (TCA).
 State statutes are amended by the Tennessee General Assembly.
 Cost of living adjustments (COLA) are provided to retirees each July based on the percentage change in the Consumer Price Index (CPI) during the previous calendar year.
 No COLA is granted if CPI increases less than one-half percent.
 The annual COLA is capped at three percent.

 TCRS issues a publicly available financial report that includes financial statements and required supplementary information for the SETHEEPP.
-That report may be obtained by writing to the Tennessee Treasury Department, Consolidated Retirement System, 10th Floor Andrew Jackson Building, Nashville, TN 37243-0230 or can be accessed at www.treasury.state.tn.us.
+That report may be obtained by writing to the Tennessee Treasury Department, Consolidated Retirement System, 10th Floor Andrew Jackson Building, Nashville, TN 37243-0230 or can be accessed at www.tn.gov/treasury/tcrs/schools.